froots/froots.github.io/_posts/2011-03-25-testing-backbone-apps-with-jasmine-sinon-2.md

 We're going to create a *Todo* Backbone model, with a title, priority rating and done status.
 We'll then create a Backbone collection of these Todo models called *Todos*.
 As we do, we'll be writing Jasmine specs to test their behaviour.

-In the third part of this series, we'll create controller and view objects to handle routing and <abbr title="HyperText Markup Language">HTML</abbr> rendering respectively.
+In the third part of this series, we'll create router and view objects to handle URL routing and <abbr title="HyperText Markup Language">HTML</abbr> rendering respectively.

 ### Setting up the sample application

 The [sample application can be found on GitHub](https://github.com/froots/backbone-jasmine-examples).
 Follow the *[README](https://github.com/froots/backbone-jasmine-examples#readme)* there for instructions on setting up and running the specs.

 Feel free to fork it, clone it and play around with it.
 It is a Rails application, but the Rails part of it is pretty minimal as it just serves <abbr title="JavaScript Object Notation">JSON</abbr> responses to the Backbone application.
 In fact, if you run the application, nothing much happens, although you should be able to use the rails scaffolding at <code>/todos</code> to create *Todo* models and then fetch them using <code>/todos.json</code>.

-There is also a version of the application tagged <code>base</code>.
-This is the starting point for creating some of the examples below before any specs or functionality were added, but includes Jasmine BDD, Sinon.JS, Backbone and jQuery.

 ### Running the spec suite